dtrungtin/actor-booking-scraper/README.md

 * `useFilters` sets if the crawler should utilize criteria filters to overcome the limit for 1000 results.
 * `minScore` specifies the minimum allowed rating of the hotel to be included in results.
 * `maxPages` sets maximum number of pagination pages to be crawled.
-* `maxReviewsPages` sets maximum number of reviews pagination pages to be crawled.
+* `maxReviews` sets maximum number of reviews to be extracted.
 It works only with `simple` field set to `false`.
-You'll get up to 10 reviews even with setting max reviews to 0 as they can be scraped directly from the detail page without any extra overhead.
-When set on value > 0, the reviews from the detail page won't be scraped and reviews pagination pages will be crawled instead.
+You'll get up to 10 reviews from a detail page without any extra overhead.
+When set on value > 10, preview reviews from the detail page won't be scraped and reviews pagination pages will be crawled instead.
 * `checkIn` check-in date in the yyyy-mm-dd format.
 * `checkOut` check-out date in the yyyy-mm-dd format.
 * `rooms` number of rooms to be set for the search.